Investor Relations

 - "Short-term incentive compensation" is determined for each Director, within a maximum amount of compensation which includes basic compensation resolved at a General Meeting of Shareholders, taking into consideration factors such as consolidated business performance in a single fiscal year and a qualitative evaluation of individual performance, and it is paid in twelve equal installments.

-The amount of compensation of individual directors is determined by the Board of Directors based on deliberation by the Compensation Committee, which is chaired by an Outside Director.
+- The amount of compensation of individual directors (excluding directors who are Audit & Supervisory Committee members) is determined by the Board of Directors based on deliberation by the Compensation Committee, which is chaired by an Outside Director.

-・Directors (excluding Outside Directors) : 462 million yen (fixed compensation 267 million yen, short-term incentive compensation 91 million yen, Medium- to long-term incentive compensation 103 million yen)
+・Directors (excluding Audit & Supervisory Committee Members and Outside Directors) : 318 million yen (fixed compensation 175 million yen, short-term incentive compensation 62 million yen, Medium- to long-term incentive compensation 80 million yen)

-・Outside Directors: 29 million yen (fixed compensation 29 million yen)
+・Outside Directors(excluding Audit & Supervisory Committee Members): 37 million yen (fixed compensation 37 million yen)

-・Audit & Supervisory Board Member: 49 million yen (including Outside Corporate Auditor 33 million yen)
+・Audit & Supervisory Board Member: 11million yen (fixed compensation 11 million yen)

-- Candidates for audit & supervisory board member are determined from among those with extensive ability, knowledge, achievements, dignity and morality as well as a high level of expertise and insight in corporate management, legal affairs, financial affairs, accounting and the like in consideration of diversity.
-The Company names multiple candidates for outside audit & supervisory board member who satisfy the criteria for independence set by the Company and who can take on the management supervisory and advisory roles from an independent standpoint.
-The candidates for audit & supervisory board member are subject to approval from the Board of Directors after consent from the Audit & Supervisory Board .
+- Candidates for directors who are the Audit & Supervisory Committee members are determined from among those with extensive ability, knowledge, achievements, dignity and morality as well as a high level of expertise and insight in corporate management, legal affairs, financial affairs, accounting and the like in consideration of diversity.
+In addition, when determining the candidates, we take into account diversity.
+The Company names multiple candidates for outside Audit & Supervisory Committee members who satisfy the criteria for independence set by the Company and who can take on the management supervisory and advisory roles from an independent standpoint.
+The candidates for directors who are the Audit & Supervisory Committee members are subject to approval from the Board of Directors after consent from the Audit & Supervisory Committee.

-- Dismissal of a director or other executive is to be determined by the Board of Director and after deliberations at the Nomination Committee if it is deemed appropriate due, for example, to the violation of any law, ordinance, Article of Incorporation or other rule.
+- Dismissal of a director is to be determined by the Board of Director and after deliberations at the Nomination Committee if it is deemed appropriate due, for example, to the violation of any law, ordinance, Article of Incorporation or other rule.

-(5)Explanation regarding the election and dismissal and nomination of Directors, etc.
+(5)Explanation regarding the election and dismissal and nomination of Directors

 The Notice of Convocation of General Meeting of Shareholders includes the career history of each candidate and the reasons for election.